-I know everyone says this, but the screen time on my phone has become absolutely baffling; honestly, it makes me sick to my stomach.
-Almost every time I go on Instagram, it ends up leaving me in a worse headspace than I initially had before logging on— and yet, the detrimental cycle inevitably continues.
+Almost every time I go on Instagram, it ends up leaving me in a worse headspace than I initially had before logging on; yet, the cycle inevitably continues.

-Whether it be about comparing my productivity, preparations for college applications, bodies and selfies, nutrition accounts, superficial levels of intelligence put up as a facade, overwhelming news, and petty arguments between people; all these things and more made me absolutely nauseated afterwards.
+Whether it be about comparing my productivity, preparations for college applications, selfies, nutrition accounts, superficial levels of intelligence put up as a facade, overwhelming news, or petty arguments–all these things and more make me feel bad.

-However, I continued to hang on.
-I have this fear of missing out, of being left out or behind, because I am not constantly active in group chats or replying to stories.
-But I must remember— this type of interaction, though reinforcing relationships, is hardly their defining characteristics.
+However, for a while I continued to hang on.
+I have this fear of missing out because I am not constantly active in group chats or replying to stories.
+But I must remember that this type of interaction, though it reinforces relationships, is hardly their defining characteristics.

-At first, this challenge was quite difficult.
-I kept having the urge to pick up my phone and scroll, or catch up with my friends.
+At first, the deletion of Instagram was quite difficult.
+I kept having the urge to pick up my phone and scroll or catch up with my friends.
 However, it quickly became my new norm.
-It was such a relief to not have headaches after the constant bombardment of news or posts, and my head was much clearer and better able to focus on the present moment.
-This new age of technology and instant gratification makes for very short spans of attention, and a drive to continually look towards the future.
-Having a break from Instagram’s reinforcement of this was wonderful, allowing me to be more present.
+It was a relief to not have headaches after a bombardment of posts, and my head was much clearer and better able to focus on the present moment.
+This new age of technology and instant gratification makes for very short spans of attention and a drive to continually look towards the future.
+Having a break from Instagram’s reinforcement of this was wonderful.

 Unfortunately, my situation makes it very difficult to go completely without Instagram.
 Almost all of my interactions with my friends take place via its dms, I run a business where I message people through it, and I have an art account from which I take daily inspiration.
-All in all, I truly missed my friends, and from my hiatus realized that there are quite a lot of opportunities to spread positivity and empowerment on this platform.
+I truly missed my friends, and from my hiatus I realized that there are quite a lot of opportunities to spread positivity and empowerment on the platform.